 What is the Difference Between the Types of Recreational Vehicles & Motorhomes?

-With over four different classes of motorhome classes, two different camper types, four different trailer types, as well as Toy Haulers & Toterhomes, the RV industry is packed with a variety of rigs.
+With over four different types of motorhome classes, two different camper types, four different trailer types, as well as Toy Haulers & Toterhomes, the RV industry is packed with a variety of rigs.
 It can be easy to forget which rigs match with their respective classes, so we've prepared this guide for 2017.
 See brand examples below, as well as if RV SnapPad XTRA or PRIME fit these models.

 What is Considered an RV?